Ryan Flaherty: Atlanta Braves

+On March 26, 2018, the Atlanta Braves signed Flaherty to a one-year contract worth $750,000.
+In 76 games for Atlanta, Flaherty hit .222 with 2 home runs and 13 RBI.
+Flaherty was designated for assignment by the Braves on August 20, following the promotion of Bryse Wilson.
+On August 23, Flaherty cleared waivers and was sent outright to the Triple–A Gwinnett Stripers.
+On September 2, the Braves select Flaherty's contract, adding him back to the major league roster.
+He was active on the Braves NLDS roster as a bench player alongside Lane Adams, Lucas Duda and René Rivera.
+He would end up appearing in the third and fourth games of the series.

 Cleveland Indians

 On February 7, 2019, Flaherty signed a minor league deal with the Cleveland Indians.
 After being informed he would not make the opening day major league roster, Flaherty opted out of his contract on March 20, 2019.
-Flaherty re-signed on a minor-league deal on March 31 and the organization assigned him to their AAA affiliate, the Columbus Clippers.
+Flaherty re-signed on a minor-league deal on March 31 and the organization assigned him to their Triple–A affiliate, the Columbus Clippers.
 On September 1, the Indians selected Flaherty's contract.

 Coaching career

-Following the 2019 season, on November 24, Flaherty became an advance scout and development coach for the San Diego Padres.
+On November 24, 2019, Flaherty became an advance scout and development coach for the San Diego Padres.

 On June 11, 2022, Flaherty was named the acting manager of the Padres after Bob Melvin was placed in COVID-19 protocols.
+Flaherty was named bench coach of the Padres on February 3, 2023.

+On January 2, 2024, the Chicago Cubs announced that Flaherty was hired as the bench coach, replacing Andy Green, who departed the Cubs following the hiring of Craig Counsell.

 Personal life

 Flaherty married Ashley Dutko, the sister of Nick Markakis's wife Christina Dutko, in 2016.